 - Bleeding in the brain during utero,

-- Insufficient blood flow to certain organs,
+- Insufficient blood flow to specific organs,

 - Complications due to seizures occurring early in life,